Tob1asDocker/docker-pandoc/README.md

 ### Information:

-Image with Pandoc for GitLab (gitlab-ci) of Rhineland-Palatinate in Germany.
+Image for GitLab (gitlab-ci) of Rhineland-Palatinate in Germany.

 This image contains the following applications:
 * [TeX Live](https://www.tug.org/texlive/)